 Syntiant and Eatron Technologies to Deliver AI-Ready Battery Management Systems

-IRVINE, Calif., Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Syntiant Corp., a leader in delivering end-to-end edge AI solutions for always-on applications, and Eatron Technologies, a leading provider of intelligent battery management software platforms, today announced a collaboration agreement to deliver AI-ready, automotive-grade battery management systems designed to reduce costs, eliminate risk and shorten time to market.
+As electrification of mobility is accelerating at a faster pace than ever before, it is becoming even more important to deploy intelligent software on batteries to enable sustainable battery economics”LONDON, UNITED KINGDOM, November 18, 2022 /EINPresswire.com/ -- Irvine, Calif., November 17, 2022 – Syntiant Corp., a leader in delivering end-to-end edge AI solutions for always-on applications, and Eatron Technologies, a leading provider of intelligent battery management software platforms, today announced a collaboration agreement to deliver AI-ready, automotive-grade battery management systems designed to reduce costs, eliminate risk and shorten time to market.

 “Battery-as-a-service is providing many new opportunities to bring deep learning to battery management systems,” said Mallik Moturi, chief business officer at Syntiant.
 “Our collaboration with Eatron will enable faster, more reliable, real-time condition-based monitoring using our neural network processors that will vastly improve automobile performance and battery life.”